 Graduate Student Poster Session Guidelines

-The Graduate Student Research Forum will take place on Friday, November 20th from 5:00 to 6:00 pm (EST).
-To maximize interaction with conference participants, the poster session has been scheduled during the Friday evening reception.
+The Graduate Student Research Forum takes place on Friday, November 19 and runs from 5:15 to 6:30 pm.
+To maximize interaction with conference participants, we have scheduled the poster session to be at the same time and place as our Friday evening reception.